List of casual dining restaurant chains: Casual

+Casual dining usually have waited tables but may have some variations with counter or self service such as buffet.

 Fast casual

+This type usually has a drive thru or counter service with tables inside, but no waiters.

 Nearly defunct former casual restaurant chains

 This list contains chains that were much larger in the past, with some having several hundred locations at their peak, which have since been reduced to a single location.